-- If you launch a Quick Answer test with 6 participants from the UserTesting Panel, that test is 60 SUs.
+- If you launch a Quick Answer test with 6 contributors from the UserTesting Contributor Network (Panel), that test is 60 SUs.

-- If you launch a 60-minute Live Conversation with 5 participants from My Panel, that test is 100 SUs.
+- If you launch a 60-minute Live Conversation with 5 contributors from Custom Network (My Panel), that test is 70 SUs.

 While Live Conversations are ordered in increments of 30 minutes, UserTesting assesses Session Units based on the actual duration of the video.
 There is a five-minute grace period if the session runs over its scheduled time.
 After this grace period, sessions begin assessing SUs in 15-minute increments (five SUs for UserTesting Contributor Network, two SUs for Custom Network, and one SU for Invite Network).
 For example:

 - If you launch a Live Conversation with one contributor from the UserTesting Contributor Network that lasts 35 minutes, your test will be metered at the 30-minute amount and you will incur 20 SUs.

 - If you launch a Live Conversation with one contributor from the UserTesting Contributor Network that lasts 36 minutes, your test will be metered at the 45-minute amount (30 minutes plus the 15-minute increment).
 You will then incur 25 SUs (20 SUs for the first 30 minutes, and an additional five SUs for the extra minute after the grace period).

 Note: The default cap for Live Conversations launched on the Flex plan is 100 contributors.
 This cap can be set to a different amount at the account level; contact Support to change the cap.